angean is a lifestyle blog for the creative, culinary minded individual with a passion for DIY.

-The name “angean” is actually an amalgamation of both of my grandmothers names – Angeline and Jeanne.
-I think it works well because most of my interests, which make up the content of the blog were inspired, and nurtured by them.
+The name “angean” is actually an amalgamation of both of my grandmothers’ names - Angeline and Jeanne.
+I think it works well because most of my interests, which make up the content of the blog are inspired, and nurtured by them.

 The result is what you see here on the blog!
 It’s a mix of DIY projects that I create for my home, sewing and fashion projects, recipes and meal ideas, plus some travel inspiration.